 Mining and processing

-At current production rates, the Tritton Copper Operations have an estimated mine life of six years.
+At current production rates, the Tritton Copper Operations have an estimated mine life of five years.
 This said, Aeris has an extensive portfolio of identified exploration and development projects, and remains confident about the long-term growth prospects at the Tritton Copper Operation, and the potential for further discoveries in this highly prospective region.

-Ventilation fans being installed at Tritton Underground Mine
+Tritton Underground Mine

-Ore from the Murrawombie is trucked 30 kilometres by road train to the Company’s 1.8 million tonne per annum processing plant, located near the larger Tritton.
+Ore from Murrawombie is trucked 30 kilometres by road train to the Company’s 1.8 million tonne per annum processing plant, located near the larger Tritton.
 Here the ore is processed through conventional crushing and flotation methods, producing a clean copper concentrate.

 Concentrate is transported by rail to the port of Newcastle, and is then shipped to smelters, predominantly in the Asia Pacific region.